-DIP switches are for assigning an address to the RAXN-4000LCDG.
-Binary addresses 33 to 39 are available with the least significant bit being switch SW1-1 and the most significant bit being SW1-6.
+DIP switches are for assigning an address to the RAXN-4000LCD.
+Binary addresses 33 to 39 are available with the least significant bit being switch SW1-1 on the left and the most significant bit being SW1-6.
 The ON setting is active binary.
-DIP switches SW1-7 and SW1-8 are not used and left in the OFF position.
+DIP switches SW1-7 and SW1-8 are not used.

-For example, address 33 is set by placing DIP switches SW1-6 and SW1-1 to the ON position and all the other DIP switches to the OFF position.
+For example, address 33 is set by pushing DIP switch SW1-6 and SW1-1 to the ON position and all the other DIP switches to the OFF position.